TomatenKuchenDEV/docs/docs/features.md

 :::tip

-All of those features are available for free! :D
+All of those features are available for free!

 :::